vmware-archive/wavefront-adapter-for-istio/README.md

 # VMware Wavefront Adapter for Istio

-VMware Wavefront Adapter for Istio is an adapter for [Istio](https://istio.io) to publish metrics to [VMware Wavefront](https://www.wavefront.com/).
+VMware Wavefront Adapter for Istio is an adapter for [Istio](https://istio.io) to publish metrics to [Wavefront by VMware](https://www.wavefront.com/).

 ## Usage